-Senate agreed the Durham University Open Access Policy in May 2013 and revised it in 2014.
+Senate agreed the Durham University Open Access Policy in January 2013 and last updated it in June 2017.
 Here are its main requirements:

 - Authors must provide their final accepted peer-reviewed manuscripts for deposit in DRO within 3 months of acceptance for publication